• Skip to primary navigation

 • Paper liners tend to stick to oil-free muffins.
 I have noticed that after refrigerating the muffins the paper does peel off easier, but they absorb some of the moisture.
 So either use silicone muffin liners or lightly coat a 12-cup muffin tray with non-stick cooking spray.

 • If you’re new to baking with whole wheat flour, the baked goods tend to be denser than if made with all-purpose flour.
-Whole wheat pastry flour can help with this, but it’s not always available in stores (like my store).
+White whole wheat flour can help with this, but it’s not always available in stores (like my store).
 The whole wheat flour also gives a slightly nutty flavor to these oil-free vegan pumpkin muffins.

 • Over-mixing the flour can cause extra gluten development.
 To prevent this I like to stir the batter a few times before adding nuts or chocolate chips.
 Then I fold it together, don’t over mix.
 Do this by using a silicone or rubber spatula and scraping the bottom of the bowl towards you, then up the side of the bowl, and over the top.
 Turn the bowl and repeat.
 Keep turning the bowl and repeating until there are no more streaks of flour.